grymoire7/coding-fun/ruby/left_center_right.md

 The rules for LCR Wild are the same as with regular LCR, except for the following difference:

-If you roll any Wilds (or 1s) on your turn, take the following action:
+If you roll any Wilds on your turn, take the following action:

-* If you roll 1 Wild (or 1), take one chip from any opponent.
+* If you roll 1 Wild, take one chip from any opponent.
-* If you roll 2 Wilds (or 1s), take two chips from any opponent, or take one chip each from two different opponents.
+* If you roll 2 Wilds, take two chips from any opponent, or take one chip each from two different opponents.
-* If you roll 3 Wilds (or 1s), you take all the chips from the center pot and instantly win the game!
+* If you roll 3 Wilds, you take all the chips from the center pot and instantly win the game!

 ### Left Brain, Right Brain, Consume Brain
 I restyled LCR for zombies in a game called "Left Brain, Right Brain, Consume Brain" played with gummy brains instead of chips.
 Instead of discarding brain to the center, you eat the brain (no pot).
 Halloween party fun for the whole zombie family!

 ## References